floooh/kc85.zig/README.md

-Currently only running the 'plain' emulator is supported, it's not possible to load files into the emulator (because command line parsing doesn't work in browsers, and the entire Zig stdlib filesystem code doesn't work in `wasm32-emscripten`:
+Currently only running the 'plain' emulator is supported, it's not possible to load files into the emulator (because command line parsing doesn't work in browsers, and the Zig stdlib filesystem code doesn't work in `wasm32-emscripten`):

 ```bash
 zig build -Dtarget=wasm32-emscripten -Doptimize=ReleaseFast run-kc854